Droid Maxx: Hardware

 Droid Maxx is powered by the proprietary Motorola X8 system-on-chip.
-It includes a total of 8 cores with various functions: 2-core Qualcomm Snapdragon S4 Pro applications processor clocked at 1.7 GHz, 4-core Adreno 320 graphics processor, and 2 low-power cores: for natural language processing and for contextual awareness processing.
+It includes a total of 8 cores with various functions: a 2-core Qualcomm Snapdragon S4 Pro applications processor clocked at 1.7 GHz, a 4-core Adreno 320 graphics processor, and 2 low-power cores for natural language processing and contextual awareness.
 The X8 system is designed to conserve power by utilizing low-power cores for the language and contextual processing.
 The device's battery is 3500 mAh, which provides a claimed 48 hours of "typical" usage.
-The phone comes with either 16 or 32 gigabytes of on board storage as well as NFC capability and Qi wireless charging.
+The phone comes with either 16 or 32 gigabytes of onboard storage as well as NFC capability and Qi wireless charging.